-Most people have a favorite blanket or throw.
-The one they curl up with to stay warm and cozy on the couch or in their bed.
-When it’s time to replace the throw blankets in your house, it can be tempting to shop only based on color or softness, but there are a few other factors you will want to consider.
-This guide will teach you about materials, sizing and the other things to keep in mind so you can choose the best throw blankets for your home.
+Most people have a favorite blanket or throw they'll curl up with to stay warm.
+Or, one that rests gorgeously on the back of the couch.
+Maybe it's so comfy you bring it into bed with you.
+When it’s time to replace your favorite throw blankets, it can be tempting to base it on color or softness.
+However, there are a few other factors you will want to consider.
+This guide will teach you about materials, sizing and more.
+Keep reading, so you can choose the best throw blankets for your home.

 Blankets vs. Throws